Bobby Lee's Copedents

 .054 F# G

-For blues, rock and recording, I often use a single 8 Sierra Laptop.
+For blues, rock and recording, I sometimes use a single 8 Sierra Laptop.
 The Sierra Laptop is the best sounding steel guitar I've ever played.
 It practically plays itself, it's so smooth!
 Lately I've been tuning it to an E pentatonic scale:

 .012 G#